-Real Estate Disputes, Land Use and Environmental Actions
+Real Estate Disputes, Land Use, Construction and Environmental Actions

 - Beverly Hills Unified School District in its ongoing NEPA action against the Federal Transit Administration challenging the proposed route for the extension of the purple line subway in Los Angeles, which is set to run under Beverly Hills High School.